dresswithpockets/dresswithpockets.github.io/_posts/2025-10-08-scoring-system.md

 \end{equation*}
 $$

 Yippee!!!
-Given our constraints on the parameters, lets define sets that describe the valid domain of \(\large r_e\) such that the Delta Constraint is fullfilled:
+Given our constraints on the parameters, lets define sets that describe the valid domain of \(\large r_e\) such that the Differential Constraint is fullfilled:

 $$
 \large